ljedrz/pea2pea/examples/README.md

 ## 🎮 Fun & Visual (Tutorials)

 These examples are the best place to start.
 They use gamified scenarios to demonstrate core concepts like network topologies, message passing, and basic state synchronization.
+We recommend running them with RUST_LOG=debug (or even trace) to see the step-by-step flow of a P2P network.

 | Example | Description | Key Features |
 | :--- | :--- | :--- |